mdesanker/oauth-client/README.md

-# Oauth 2.0 Template
+# Passport Oauth Client

-This is a test app I made to practice using Passport Oauth to authenticate users in a full-stack MERN app.
+This is a test app I made with create-react-app to practice using Passport Oauth to authenticate users in a full-stack MERN app.